 - The difference in flight distance between Blue Spruce Routes and alternative corridors is so small it’s not worth keeping them.

-So from March 20, the Iceland-Greenland corridor wil replace Blue Spruce Routes as the backup option.
+So from March 20, the Iceland-Greenland corridor will replace Blue Spruce Routes as the backup option.
 A review is also underway to decide whether to keep or remove remaining ground-based navigation aids.

-When that happens, aircraft with only one LRNS will have to cross the NAT via this corridor (they’ll need ADS-B too).
-It’s not yet exactly clear where the boundaries of this will be, but Iceland has published a map in their AIP which gives a good idea of where there is surveillance coverage.
+When that happens, aircraft with only 1 x LRNS will have to cross the NAT via this corridor (they’ll need ADS-B too for the bit over Greenland).

 Updated NAT Doc 007

-Here’s some of the other stuff coming in the newly updated version of this in March 2025:
+Here’s some of the other stuff in the newly updated version of this, effective 20 March 2025:

-- Outdated sections are being deleted to streamline the manual.
-(Chapter 12 on Guarding Against Common Errors, and Chapter 13 on The Prevention Of Lateral Deviations From Track)
+- Chapter 13 on The Prevention Of Lateral Deviations From Track

-- New sections are being added to help crews handle space weather contingencies (explains how to manage impacts on communications, navigation, and surveillance systems caused by solar activity) and GNSS interference events (guidance on what to do in case of GPS jamming or spoofing, based on lessons from recent incidents).
+- Chapter 10 on Special Procedures For In-Flight Contingencies now includes a section to help crews handle space weather contingencies (explains how to manage impacts on communications, navigation, and surveillance systems caused by solar activity) and GNSS interference events (guidance on what to do in case of GPS jamming or spoofing, based on lessons from recent incidents).

 Continued confusion about the Removal of Oceanic Clearances